everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 #### Embedding Wasmtime

 The Homestar runtime embeds the [Wasmtime][wasmtime] runtime to execute Wasm components (outside of the web) associated with tasks in a workflow.
 Built and maintained by the [Bytecode Alliance][bytecode-alliance], the Wasmtime runtime delivers on driving multi-language support and fine-grained configuration for things like CPU and memory usage.
 With platforms and frameworks like [wasmCloud][wasmcloud], [Spin][fermyon-spin], and [Fastly Compute][fastly-compute] all integrating with Wasmtime for their endeavors, we're in good company.
-Plus, we need a runtime that's at the forefront of the latest developments in the Wasm ecosystem, including the WASI stack, which recently reached [WASI Preview 2][wasip2], enabling library developers and implementers, like ourselves, the ability to work with and build upon lower level primitives from a stable set of common interfaces.
+Plus, we needed a runtime that's at the forefront of the latest developments in the Wasm ecosystem, including the WASI stack, which recently reached [WASI Preview 2][wasip2], enabling library developers and implementers, like ourselves, the ability to work with and build upon lower level primitives from a stable set of common interfaces.

 #### Wit